rediscookbook/rediscookbook/recipes/store_ruby_objects_with_remodel/recipe.md

 ### Problem

-You want to store some arbitrary Ruby objects in Redis.
+You want to store Ruby objects in Redis, using remodel.

 ### Solution